chinmay0703/Agentic-Financial-Query-Resolver/README.md

 Before setting up the app, ensure you have:
 - Python 3.x
 - Google Drive (optional for uploading CSV files)
-- CrewAI API Key (if using conversational query resolution)
+- OPENAI API KEY OR ANY LLM KEY (Can be host free llm on device as well)

 ---